 Get affordable home insurance quotes below.

-Updated: May 27, 2025
+Updated: November 13, 2025

 Advertising & Editorial Disclosure

-Vermont Mutual offers the lowest-cost home insurance for older homes, newer homes and high-risk fire areas, with potential savings of up to 92%.
+Vermont Mutual offers the lowest-cost home insurance for older homes, newer homes and high-risk fire areas, with savings of up to 92%.

 Vermont Mutual provides the most affordable home coverage for houses in high-risk fire areas in the Green Mountain State.

-What is the Cheapest Home Insurance in Vermont?
+What Is the Cheapest Home Insurance in Vermont?

-Vermont Mutual | $40 | $477 | 53% |
+| Vermont Mutual | $40 | $477 | 53% |

-Concord Group Insurance | $47 | $560 | 44% |
+| Concord Group Insurance | $47 | $560 | 44% |

-Allstate | $67 | $799 | 21% |
+| Allstate | $67 | $799 | 21% |

-MMG Insurance | $74 | $889 | 12% |
+| MMG Insurance | $74 | $889 | 12% |

 Cheapest Vermont Home Insurance Rates by Category

-Vermont Mutual | Older Homes | $40 |
+| Vermont Mutual | Older Homes | $40 |

-Vermont Mutual | Newer Homes | $31 |
+| Vermont Mutual | Newer Homes | $31 |

-Vermont Mutual | Homes in High Risk Fire Areas | $41 |
+| Vermont Mutual | Homes in High Risk Fire Areas | $41 |

-Concord Group Insurance | Bad Credit | $72 |
+| Concord Group Insurance | Bad Credit | $72 |

 Compare Personalized Cheap Vermont Home Insurance

-Vermont Mutual | $41 | $487 |
+| Vermont Mutual | $41 | $487 |

-Concord Group Insurance | $47 | $568 |
+| Concord Group Insurance | $47 | $568 |

-MMG Insurance | $74 | $889 |
+| MMG Insurance | $74 | $889 |

-Allstate | $80 | $965 |
+| Allstate | $80 | $965 |

-State Farm | $85 | $1,022 |
+| State Farm | $85 | $1,022 |

-Cheapest Vermont Home Insurance By City
+Cheapest Vermont Home Insurance by City

-*These rates are based on a house built in 2000 with a $1,000 deductible, $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage and class 3 fire protection.
-The insured is assumed to have good credit and no claims in the past five years.
+*These rates reflect a 2000-built home with a $1,000 deductible, $250,000 dwelling coverage, $125,000 personal property coverage, $200,000 liability coverage and class 3 fire protection.
+Rates assume good credit and no claims in the past five years.

-Determine your coverage needs
+- 1Determine your coverage needs

 Cheap Home Insurance Vermont: Bottom Line